trans-travel/trans-travel/us/as.md

 ## Jails / Prisons

- * American Samoa has unknwon policies for trans people, so it should be assumed that trans people may be imprisoned based on sex assigned at birth.
+ * American Samoa has unknown policies for trans people, so it should be assumed that trans people may be imprisoned based on sex assigned at birth.